laurent-pro/projecteuler/README.md

 # projecteuler
-My attemps to soleve all projecteuler
+My attemps to solve all projecteuler

 PS:
   Only the 100 will be published as it is what the website authorises.